Edits and more photos 9 Nov 2020

 Gary: Alan and I went to Greensboro on a day with snow on the ground that winter.
 Toots and I corresponded by letter about 6 times from 10 Feb to 20 April when she got engaged.

 Once a week on Monday at 0800 we would all stand in formation near our hangar on the flight line at Cherry Point and be briefed by the XO or CO with news of arrivals, departures and promotions and whatever else of interest.
-One time we knew that something was up because the base General officer and all the other squadron CO’s were present.
+On March 18 1960, we knew that something was up because the base General officer and all the other squadron CO’s were present.
 We were told that we were going immediately on deployment and were allowed one hour to get our sea bags and gear, leave civilian clothes behind and get back to help load the cargo planes.
 Personnel from other squadrons on base came to pack our shop tools and maintenance fixtures.
 Soon about a dozen R4Q or C119 planes began arriving from various guard and reserve units around the country.
 We were seated onboard by 11:30 with our backs along the sides and our feet at loaded pallets down the center.
 It was already a warm day; the plane was heavily loaded.
 The engines revved up as we started to roll, and when we were about half way down the runway the take-off was aborted because we were not going fast enough.
 The pilot reversed the prop pitch and used the brakes and needed every inch of the remaining runway until we could turn to the taxiway, go back and try again.
 No problem the second time.

 We arrived early evening at the newer Leeward Point airfield which was across the Guantanamo Bay from the original main side Navy Base with its smaller air strip.
 Leeward Point had a large hangar complete with maintenance shops.

 There were concrete barracks, a mess hall, outdoor movies and a tent for a bar club.
 Otherwise, if we had a free day, we could use a landing craft ferry for travel to main side and visit the PX and more.